 Section 9 Removal of Officers - Any officer may be removed from an office by majority vote of the full Board whenever, in its judgment, the best interests of the Society would be served thereby.

-Section 10 Vacancies of Officers – Vacancies may be filled or new offices created and filled at any meeting of the Board.
-An officer elected or appointed to fill a vacancy shall be elected or appointed for the unexpired term of his/her predecessor.
-An officer elected to a newly created office shall be elected to a term ending at the next Annual Meeting of the Society upon the election and qualification of his/her successor
+Section 10 Vacancies of Officers – Vacancies may be filled, or new offices created and filled at any meeting of the Board.
+An officer elected or appointed to fill a vacancy shall be elected or appointed for the unexpired term of their predecessor.
+An officer elected to a newly created office shall be elected to a term ending at the next Annual Meeting of the Society upon the election and qualification of their successor.

-Section 11 Compensation – Officers shall not be compensated for their services as officers.
+Section 11 Compensation – Unless otherwise approved and authorized by the Board, Officers shall not be compensated for their services as officers.